ldelivery/aem-docker-stack/README.md

 ```
 If you however have a dispatcher configuration available in your AEM project, simply bind your project's local path to the container paths (as shown in the docker-compose.yaml below).

 4 - Check all environment variables in ```.env.dispatcher.sh``` and change accordingly.
+Especially the author and publish ip's to match your own.

 The defaults are as follows:

 ```
 DISP_ID=docker